Written by: Ruben Coussement

 1. How the Himba came to be

 Freely translated from the Otjiherero language, the word Himba means beggar.
-Why did they inherit this rather derogatory name?
+Why did they inherit this somewhat derogatory name?
 Well, after the schism, many of those that remained roamed the vast Kaokoland in search of cattle and crops asking fellow or other tribe members for help.

 2. Red ochre

-On top of the women’s head in the picture you find the Himba crown: the Erembe.
+On top of the women’s head in the picture, you find the Himba crown: the Erembe.
 This crown is made of cow or goat leather and is placed on the head when a girl reaches puberty.
 The red ochre, however, is applied when the girls are old enough to look after themselves hygienically.
 The tribe’s men do not apply red ochre on their skin.

 3. Porridge all the way